Back to Guides

 2. Overview of NIS2 Implementation in Portugal

-The updated legislation aligns Portugal's framework with Directive (EU) 2022/2555 and strengthens requirements concerning governance, cybersecurity risk management, incident reporting, supervisory oversight, and sanctions.
+The new framework aligns Portugal with Directive (EU) 2022/2555 and strengthens governance, cybersecurity risk management, incident reporting, supervisory oversight, and sanctions.
+Portugal missed the 17 October 2024 transposition deadline; the European Commission issued a reasoned opinion in May 2025, which was resolved upon publication of the Decree-Law.

 3. Scope of Application in Portugal